kiehozero/Focloir/README.md

 ### Features to Implement

 - Share plans with friends - This is the key to any website at the moment.
-I signed up to ShareThis during my previous project with a view to adding some pre-made share buttons to the site, but was getting quite a lot of console warnings a bout non-loadable content, so this feature has been omitted from the first release.
+I signed up to ShareThis during my previous project with a view to adding some pre-made share buttons to the site, but was getting quite a lot of console warnings about non-loadable content, so this feature has been omitted.
 - User profile photos
 - Ìntegration of Google Image Search API
 - Change password feature